jasewhatson/metcash-web-service/README.md

 >curl http://localhost:8880/pricing --include --header "Content-Type: application/json" --request "POST" --data-binary "@../Prices.json"

+Extra note: Making manual POST /pricing calls via curl will upset the expected results in *main_test.go* for the first run.
+However, subsequent runs of _go test_ will succeed as _TestPostPricing_ will put the prices back in sync with the expected results

 ## Documentation

 The requirements do not specify what to do on _POST /pricing_ if an unknown product (one which is not in the DB) is in the request.
 So, for this scenario, I return _status = "notfound"_ for this product.
 Alternatively, we could just silently ignore this product from the update.